 This commission arrangement will survive for ongoing and additional purchases of Lopoco products by customers developed under this agreement for a period of 24 months for hardware products and 36 months for reoccurring services, regardless of the lifetime of this agreement.

-In case Consultant is developing prospective customers, which will be documented in regular sales reports, even this agreement isn’t renewed, Consultant is applicable for the sales commission based on net revenues generated by the prospective customers within 24 month for hardware products and 36 month for reoccurring services.
+In case Consultant is developing prospective customers, which will be documented in regular sales reports, even if this agreement isn’t renewed, Consultant is applicable for the sales commission based on net revenues generated by the prospective customers within 24 month for hardware products and 36 month for reoccurring services.

 If both parties decide to continue in business together beyond the time frame of this agreement, a new agreement with modified commissions’ compensation will be entered into.